wef216/wef216.github.io/_pages/publications.md

  "Extraversion Genes, Childhood Environment, and Occupational Choices", with [Shin-Yi Chou][shinyi], [Li-San Wang][lisan], [Chia-Lun Liu][chialun], and Pei-Chuan Ho, 2022.

-"A Single Dose For Me, A Big Protection For Us: Culture, COVID Vaccination Eligibility Expansion, and Public Health", with [Shin-Yi Chou][shinyi], and [Li-San Wang][lisan]. *Under Review*.

 "[Culture, Policy Obedience, and Virus Spread: Evidence from The Anti-COVID Efforts in The United States](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4097271)", with [Cheng Chen][cheng], Ying-Min Kuo, and Yuanting Wu. *Under Review*.